Creating an API with Node.js using GraphQL

 Connecting the schema with a database

-as a database engine to keep things simple.
+For purposes of this tutorial, we will use `sqlite3` as a database engine to keep things simple.

 Before continuing, please ensure you have it installed in your system.
 If you don’t, below are installation commands for the most popular OSes:

-OS X:
+- **OS X**: `brew install sqlite`

-We also need to install the sqlite3
+We also need to install the `sqlite3` package and some helpful libraries

 npm install -S casual lodash sequelize sequelize-cli sqlite3

-Let’s initialize the Sequelize
+Let’s initialize the `Sequelize` config:

 sequelize init

-And update our config file (config/config.json
+And update our config file (`config/config.json`):

 {